AqibJv/DenVis-v1.0/README.md

 1. Statistical Analysis and Anomaly Identification
 2. Spatio-temporal Visualization by generating hotspots
 3. Machine Learning and Predictive Modeling i.e., Time Series Forecasting upto 3 days
+4. Data Aggregation using clustering algorithm
-4. Syndromic Surveillance
+5. Syndromic Surveillance
-5. User-friendly Interface and Interactivity
+6. User-friendly Interface and Interactivity

 ## How to use it?

+You can download and view Demonstration.mp4 and Flow Diagram.

+## Installation